phseiff/github-flavored-markdown-to-html/README.md

   [link](https://gist.github.com/justincbagley/ec0a6334cc86e854715e459349ab1446#gistcomment-3706145)
 * Brief mention of `gh-md-to-html` in another project's documentation:
   [link](https://github.com/bearwalker/GitAtom/blob/42d84449f62f3e0880af49e8b1f3dd8f159062c6/GitAtomDocs.md#markdown-to-html)
+* [A blog post about it](https://dev.to/siddharth2016/how-to-convert-markdown-to-html-using-python-4p1b) (on someone else's blog)
 * If you are aware of any other mentions or discussions regarding gh-md-to-html, feel free to tell me so I can include them!

 ## Attribution